 We have two distinct experiences for our students:

-The BSS Interdisciplinary Scholars Program challenges student to transcend conventional, disciplinary borders and investigate critical issues commonly addressed through research.
+The BSS Interdisciplinary Scholars Minor challenges student to transcend conventional, disciplinary borders and investigate critical issues commonly addressed through research.
 Students work one-on-one with program advisors to set a course for exploration and discovery based on a theme topic of their choosing.
 Click Here for more information.

 The Washington Center Program provides an opportunity for students to intern and study in Washington D.C..
 Programs are available in the fall, spring, and summer semesters and are open to all qualifying BSS students.